TeaZea/codespaces-locallibrary/README.txt

 Run server to see if it works - navigate to /admin/ to ensure it does Add models
 Add models you made into admin.py
+Change the way the models are viewed in /admin/ by creating objects and registering them to the imported .models